Cheaito-Hadi/HemaConnect/README.md

 <br>

-> The following tests were conducted in Postman to assess the functionality of my application's primary APIs:
+> The following tests were conducted in Postman to assess the functionality of HemaConnects primary APIs:

 URL: http://52.210.183.13/api/get_userrequests